initOS/dob/README.md

 Environment variables of `.env`
 -------------------------------
+ * BOOTSTRAP_MODE ..
+Environment mode
  * PGPASSWORD ..
 Required.
 Postgres password of the database user.
  * DB_VERSION ..
 Postgres version to use.
 If not set `latest`
  * ODOO_VERSION ..
 Odoo version to use with the format `x.0`
  * ODOO_* ..
 Odoo configuration variables.
 See `odoo.default.yaml`
  * Ports ..
 Ports of the hosts.
 Recommended syntax <ip>:<port>
   - HTTP_PORT ..
 Regular HTTP port.
 Default is `127.0.0.1:8069`.
   - HTTP_LONGPOLLING_PORT ..
 Longpolling port.
 Default is `127.0.0.1:8072`.
   - MAILHOG_PORT ..
 HTTP port of the mailsink.
 Default is `127.0.0.1:8025`.